-The Atlanta Speech School (the School) recognizes that the cost of an independent education for students with learning challenges is a significant investment for families, and we are committed to making educational and clinical services affordable to all qualified families to the extent that our resources allow.
+The Atlanta Speech School recognizes that the cost of an independent education for students with learning differences is a significant investment for families, and we are committed to making educational and clinical services affordable to all qualified families to the extent that our resources allow.
 Financial aid is not available for the Anne & Jim Kenan Preschool.

-Financial aid is meant to fill the gap between the actual cost of tuition/ related clinical services and what a
+Financial aid is meant to fill the gap between the actual cost of tuition or related clinical services and what a

 family can realistically pay toward this cost.
 It is based solely on demonstrated financial need.
 Families are

 expected to contribute to their child’s educational expenses to the greatest extent they are able.
 Note: Those